 Another part of this proposal is the delivery of a public awareness program based on the fact that ANGER IS NEVER JUSTIFIED and that peace is found in love and forgiveness that does not judge.

 Currently, I envision just myself presenting my ideas but I might enlist the support of members of the spiritual community.
 The mayor is welcome to invite anyone.

 Also, since that January application, I purchased and read a copy of Permanent Astonishment, which convinced me there is indeed another side to the question of residential schools.
 Highway does tell the story of one priest’s inappropriate sexual actions but also notes his most demeaning experience came at the hands of a fellow student.

-To sum up this rather long narrative, it’s my contention that true forgiveness recognizes that we are all capable of mistakes, as illustrated by Christ in his famous assertion, “He that is without sin among you, let him first cast a stone at her.”
-But such a realization needn’t take away from our recognition that we can make mistakes and can learn from them.
-Can we seek to provide better living conditions and more economic opportunities for our Indigenous people?
-Can we look to find ways to reduce racial tension and bias other than through condemning or attacking?
-And, finally, can we find a way to help people realize the complete acceptance of everyone, as they are, is what will lead to a prosperous, peaceful, productive society?
+To sum up this rather long narrative, it’s my contention that true forgiveness recognizes that we make mistakes.
+But such a realization needn’t take away from our recognition that we can do better.
+We can seek to improve living conditions and provide more economic opportunities for our Indigenous people.
+We can find ways to reduce racial tension and bias without condemning or attacking.
+And, finally, we can we find a way to help people realize that the acceptance of everyone, as they are, is what leads to a prosperous, peaceful, productive society.